0xSero/partisia-docs/docs/abiv1.md

 A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

-- _RPC Format_: An _action_ of the smart function is invoked when the payload is sent to the action as binary data.
-The payload identifies which action is invoked and the values for all parameters of the action.
+- _RPC Format_: When an _action_ of the smart function is invoked, the payload is sent to the action as binary data.
+The payload identifies which action is invoked and the values for all parameters to the action.
 - _State Format_: The _state_ of a smart contract is stored as binary data in the blockchain state.
 The state holds the value of all smart contract state variables.
 - _ABI Format_: Meta-information about the smart contract is also stored as binary data, The ABI holds the list of available actions and their parameters and information about the different state variables.